PavanThakkar1304/SMS-Spam-Classifier-Using-NLP/README.md

-# SMS-Spam-Classifier-Using-NLP
-A Natural Language Processing project to classify messages as spam or ham using Python and ML models.
 # 📩 SMS Spam Classifier using NLP and Machine Learning

 This project is a simple yet effective **SMS Spam Classifier** built using **Natural Language Processing (NLP)** techniques and **Machine Learning**.